-The candidate's campaign can give each volunteer nominal gifts (but not money) up to a total value of $200 and throw a thank-you party without this being considered compensation.
+The candidate's campaign can give each volunteer nominal gifts (monetary or non-monetary) up to a total value of $200 and throw a thank-you party without this being considered compensation.
 The associated expenses are other electoral campaign expenses and are not subject to the election expenses limit.

-If the campaign gives gifts to volunteers above the nominal gift threshold, it may be considered an inappropriate use of campaign funds that would need to be returned.
+If the campaign gives gifts to volunteers above the nominal gift threshold, it will be considered an inappropriate use of campaign funds that would need to be returned.

-After the election, the campaign holds a pizza party for its volunteers.
+- After the election, the campaign holds a pizza party for its volunteers.
 They are each given a $50 travel bag and a $100 gift card in appreciation of their hard work.
 The cost of the gifts and thank-you party is an other electoral campaign expense not subject to the election expenses limit and not eligible for reimbursement.

 For a detailed discussion of this topic, please refer to Elections Canada's interpretation note 2019-01, Volunteer Labour, on the Elections Canada website.

 Sponsorship or advertising at a political event is a contribution

 A transaction involving the receipt of money by a political entity in exchange for advertising or promotional opportunities directed at members or supporters of the political entity is not recognized as a commercial transaction.
 Any money received as part of such an arrangement is to be treated as a contribution that is subject to the contribution limit and eligibility rules.